 There are a lot of moving elements involved in van life.

-Where do you plan to sleep at night?
+Where do you plan to stealth camp at night?
 What grocery store will you stock up on today?
 Where is the closest gas station when you’re running low on gas or water?
 Where do you plan to shower and use the restroom today?

 These are just a few of the daily challenges that van life presents along with many others.

 Some days you will have issues with your van and will need to replace parts.
-Other days you might feel sketched out at a campsite or deal with a potential break-in.
+On other days you might feel sketched out at a campsite or deal with a potential break-in.
 Sometimes you might end up washing your underwear in your sink (yep, that’s happened too).

 Don’t get me wrong.
 I loved living in our van.

-We did it for over 15 months straight on a road trip through Central and South America.
+We did it for over 15 months straight on a road trip through Central America and South America.
 Now that I’m back in the US, I miss it… a lot.
-But I won’t also sugar coat it because most days it WAS challenging and often I wanted to throw in the white flag and just quit.
+But I won’t also sugarcoat it because most days it WAS challenging and often I wanted to throw in the white flag and just quit.

 Keep in mind that not everyone’s van life experience will be the same.
 Each person will go on their own unique journey the moment you leave your driveway.